SemaxNootropicBDNFCognitive EnhancementPeptides

 What Are Semax's Primary Mechanisms?

-BDNF and NGF upregulation: The most important finding in the mechanistic literature.
-Dolotov et al. (2006) demonstrated that intranasal Semax in rats produced a 140% increase in BDNF mRNA in the hippocampus and frontal cortex within 1 hour of administration.
-NGF levels were similarly elevated.
-BDNF is the principal mediator of synaptic plasticity, neurogenesis, and long-term potentiation — the molecular basis of learning and memory consolidation.
+BDNF and NGF upregulation: This is the headline finding in the mechanistic literature.
+Intranasal Semax in rats rapidly elevated BDNF and trkB expression in the hippocampus and frontal cortex within 1 hour of administration, working through MAP kinase pathway activation (Dolotov et al., J Neurochem, 2006).
+NGF went up the same way.
+BDNF is the principal mediator of synaptic plasticity, neurogenesis, and long-term potentiation — the molecular substrate of learning and memory consolidation.

 What Is the Clinical Evidence?